Men it’s time to get on top of your healthTuesday, 15 June 2021

 Although fear and embarrassment are understandable, the earlier you talk to a doctor about a strange symptom, the quicker it can get resolved.

 Throughout life men are more vulnerable to various disorders from heart disease, type 2 diabetes, stroke, chronic lower respiratory disease, adult onset hearing loss, blood and lymph cancer, lung cancer, prostate cancer, colorectal cancer and mental health issues.
 And their life expectancy remains five years less than women’s.
-Given all these factors, it’s vital to encourage men to be proactive in their health.
+Given all these factors, it’s vital for men to be proactive about their health.

-It’s not just physical health – it is about emotional health too.
-On average, one in eight men will experience depression and one in five men will experience anxiety at some stage in their lives.
+It’s not just physical health – it is emotional health too.
+On average, one in eight men will experience depression and one in five men will experience anxiety at some stage.
 With men being less likely to reach out to friends, family or health professionals, the risk of anxiety and depression deepens.
 Alarmingly, men make up an average six out of every eight suicides each day in Australia.

 But it doesn’t have to be this way.

 Here’s some simple steps to get on top of your health:

 Men who sleep seven to eight hours a night have about 60 per cent less risk of a fatal heart attack than those who sleep five hours or less.